gmpalter/cl-forth/README.md

 CL-Forth is fully supported by CCL v1.12.2-82 or later.

-CL-Forth also supports SBCL 2.1.0 or later.
+CL-Forth is fully supported by SBCL 2.1.0 or later.

+CL-Forth supports LispWorks 8.0.1 or later.
 However, at present, the word `RESIZE-FILE` will always return an error indication, resulting in 7 failures in the File-Access word set tests.

-CL-Forth compiles with LispWorks but crashes running the Forth test suite.
+CL-Forth compiles under ECL 24.5.10 but crashes running the Forth test suite.

 ## Supported Operating Systems